dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 ## Add your organisation to this list

 If you are a Manchester based employer who isn't listed here, but would like to be, [raise an issue](https://github.com/dullhunk/book/issues) or [submit a pull request](https://github.com/dullhunk/book/compare).
+Students frequently ask me, “where can I work in Manchester and the North?”.
+This is the page I point them at to answer their question.
 The document source is written in [markdown](https://en.wikipedia.org/wiki/Markdown), and I welcome constructive feedback on it.

 [#NotJustLondon](https://twitter.com/hashtag/notjustlondon) logo by [Sharon Dale @pixlz](https://twitter.com/pixlz) via [Paul Downey @psd](https://www.flickr.com/photos/psd/44796486382) Some rights reserved